TunahanApaydin/Gender-Classification-Based-on-Turkish-Tweets/README.md

 For others:XGBoost, K-Neighbors, SVC, Logistic Regression, Decision Tree, Random Forest.

 You can see the accuracy results in repo.
-If you run the main.py you can see the ROC and confusion matrix results for all feature extraction models.
+If you run the main.py you can see the ROC and confusion matrix results for all feature extraction methods.